 Why use it: This is a great option if you have a limited budget and want your ads to show evenly throughout the day.
 This way, your ads won’t show all at once in the morning, using up your limited budget early in the day.
 You will also be able to monitor your budget on a daily basis, making adjustments as necessary to maximize your budget.

 What it is: Same as the Daily - Standard budget, but it is shared among two or more campaigns in the Shared Library.

 Why use it: With a shared budget, Microsoft Advertising automatically adjusts how your budget is spent across its campaigns to help you improve your ROI.

 Your daily budget setting is only a target, so your actual spend might be higher or lower.
 This is because Microsoft Advertising always calculates a monthly budget and then the actual budget limit is calculated for an entire month.
 Daily budget types simply help you make sure that your budget is spread out over an entire month and not used up in the first day.

-To learn more about shared budgets, see How do I share a budget across multiple campaigns?
+To learn more about shared budgets, see Share a budget across multiple campaigns

 Your pay-per-click (PPC) is the maximum amount you’ll pay every time a customer clicks your ad.
-You bid against other advertisers using the same keyword, so in general, higher bids help get your ad to display in more desirable locations on the search results page.
+In general, higher bids help get your ad to display in more desirable locations on the search results page.